SergeyKarasyov/aws_ml_course/README.md

 * Environment: The environment is the surrounding area with which the agent interacts.
 * Reward: Feedback is given to an agent for each action it takes in a given state.
 This feedback is a numerical reward.
 * Action: For every state, an agent needs to take an action toward achieving its goal.
+* Action space: The set of all valid actions or choices, available to an agent as it interacts with the environment.
+* Hyperparameteres: Are variables that control the performance of your agent during training.
+E.g. learning rate.
+* The reward function's purpose is to encourage the agent to reach its goal.
+* reward graph: plot of rewards from each episode
+*
+### strategies of reinforcement learning in aws deep racer
+* soft actor critic(encourage exploration), data-efficient, in aws deep racer works only in discrete action spaces
+* proximal policy optimization(very stable), data hungry, in aws deep racer works in discrete and continuous action spaces

+### reward graph(aws deepracer)
+* Average reward.
+This graph represents the average reward the agent earns during a training iteration.
+The average is calculated by averaging the reward earned across all episodes in the training iteration.
+* Average percentage completion (training).
+The training graph represents the average percentage of the track completed by the agent in all training episodes in the current training.
+It shows the performance of the vehicle while experience is being gathered.
+* Average percentage completion (evaluation).
+While the model is being updated, the performance of the existing model is evaluated.
+The evaluation graph line is the average percentage of the track completed by the agent in all episodes run during the evaluation period.
+* Best model line.
+This line allows you to see which of your model iterations had the highest average progress during the evaluation.
+The checkpoint for this iteration will be stored.
+A checkpoint is a snapshot of a model that is captured after each training (policy-updating) iteration.
+* Reward primary y-axis.
+This shows the reward earned during a training iteration.
+To read the exact value of a reward, hover your mouse over the data point on the graph.
+* Percentage track completion secondary y-axis.
+This shows you the percentage of the track the agent completed during a training iteration.
+* Iteration x-axis.
+This shows the number of iterations completed during your training job.

+### Adjust Hyperparameteres
+* A lower learning rate makes learning take longer but can help increase the quality of your model.

+# Generative AI